onsip/sipjs.com/content/api/0.8.0/ua_configuration_parameters.md

 ~~~

 ## authenticationFactory
-Similar to `mediaHandlerFactory`, this parameter allows the application to use a custom authentication model with SIP.js.
+Similar to `sessionDescriptionHandlerFactory`, this parameter allows the application to use a custom authentication model with SIP.js.
 The factory is passed the UA and should return credentials.
 Modifying this is very advanced; please refer to the source code for examples.

 By default, Digest Authentication is used.